4 Companies with Amazing Break Room Cultures

 Want to enhance employee morale while improving productivity and boosting creativity?
 Revamp your break room.
 Over the last several years, a handful of studies have found that employees aren’t taking the breaks they need to maximize their effectiveness.

 It’s time to give break rooms the respect they deserve.
-More than a place to heat up your Ramen noodles, break rooms should offer workers a place to engage, form friendships, exchange ideas, and above all, relax and revive before heading back to the grind.
+More than a place to heat up your ramen noodles (leave that to your lunch room), break rooms should offer workers a place to engage, form friendships, exchange ideas, and above all, relax and revive before heading back to the grind.
+A fresh rework of your break room can really improve the energy of your office.

 We’ve discovered four companies that understand the importance of a break, and offer their employees an assortment of positive spaces to unwind.
 Read on to discover break room tips from the pros.
 You’ll never look at your break room the same again.